KarenDevProf/RegisterUser-Angular-Api-Docker/README.md

 # Method #2 for run application

-1) Download Docker Desktop application  https://docs.docker.com/desktop/install/windows-install/

-2) Open the Developer Powershell tab at the bottom of Visual Studio..
+1) Open the Developer Powershell tab at the bottom of Visual Studio..
 Enter the command

- for debug
+ for build
 "docker-compose build"

 for run in Docker Desktop application
 "docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up -d"